 The Senior Notes Editor (SNE) oversees the notewriting process by which all Members produce a Note of publishable quality.
 The SNE also manages the selection of Notes for publication in the Law Review.
 In addition, the SNE is responsible for composing the Law Review journal writing competition for first-year and transfer students.

-The Senior Online is responsible for developing and managing the Law Review‘s online resources, including the online publication Arguendo and the Supreme Court blog, On the Docket.
+The Senior Online Editor (SOE) is responsible for developing and managing the Law Review‘s online resources, including the online publication Arguendo and the Supreme Court blog, On the Docket.
 The SOE’s primary long-term projects are to lead the Law Review’s efforts to develop Arguendo and On the Docket as valuable online resources for students, scholars, and practitioners.
 The SOE’s primary short-term projects include management of the Law Review’s social media presence and official website.

 The Production Editor’s primary responsibility is to help the SProdE ensure that the production process runs smoothly and efficiently.